The Enchanted Valley

-The Enchanted Valley is a 1948 American drama film directed by Robert Emmett Tansey and written by Frances Kavanaugh.
+The Enchanted Valley is a 1948 American Cinecolor drama film directed by Robert Emmett Tansey and written by Frances Kavanaugh.
 The film stars Alan Curtis, Anne Gwynne, Charley Grapewin, Donn Gift, Joseph Crehan, Lash LaRue and Joe Devlin.
 The film was released on March 24, 1948, by Eagle-Lion Films.

 Plot

 The peaceful woodland home of a crippled boy and his grandfather is invaded by armed robbers.
 However, the natural setting and the boy's gentle personality have an unforeseen reforming effect on the criminals.